-This course takes the student on an exciting journey through four great epics: Homer's lliad and Odyssey, Virgil's Aeneid, and Dante's Inferno.
-The course examines the nature of the epic hero and those universal questions we all must answer for ourselves: Who am I?, What is my purpose?, How do I know I am of value?, etc. The course is designed for non-English majors and may be used to fulfill either Section 2 or Section 5 of the Smith College requirements.
-Prerequisites: ENGL 1313-1323.
+This course takes students on an exciting journey through four great epics: Homer's Iliad and Odyssey, Virgil's Aeneid, and Dante's Inferno.
+The course examines the nature of the epic hero and those universal questions we all must answer for ourselves: Who am I?, What is my purpose?, How do I know I am of value?, etc. The course is designed for non-English majors.
+Prerequisites: ENGL 1313 and 1323.